This chapter discusses how the contents of a

 DataCollection that was loaded from the input file in memory.

 FileSource.data field.)
 This unmodified master copy of the

-input data enables quick re-evaluations of the data pipeline in case a modifier is being changed, without the need to reload the input data
+input data enables quick re-evaluations of the data pipeline in case a modifier is being changed, without needing to reload the input data

 again from disk.
 Modifiers in the pipeline always operate on a copy of the original